Knotx/knotx-launcher/README.md

 # Knot.x Launcher

-Knot.x Launcher provides a way to configure and run **base** Knot.x instance.
-It consists of:
+Knot.x Launcher provides a way to configure and run **bare** Knot.x instance.
+It contains:
 - the `run-knotx` starting command that runs a Vert.x instance and deploys all configured modules
+- instance configuration files
 - logger configuration files
-- configuration files
+- distribution that contains all above and minimal set of dependencies (jar files in the `lib` directory) required to start the instance

 It is used in the [Knot.x Stack](https://github.com/Knotx/knotx-stack) to deliver fully functional bootstrap project for Knot.x-based projects.